Is Rice Cereal for Babies Safe?

 According to a recent Consumer Reports article, arsenic levels in baby food are still too high.
 And a 2021 congressional report found that cereal makers under-report the high levels of toxins in baby food and continue to keep these cereals on the market.

+So what can you do to protect your baby’s health and lower the exposure to arsenic?
 The best advice I can give is to stay informed and offer your baby alternatives to baby rice cereal.

 What Are the Alternatives to Baby Rice Cereal?